JE99s/Create_Your_Local_EmailServer/README.md

 <img src="https://i.imgur.com/FlRsoJv.png" height="80%" width="80%" alt="Disable SMTP authentication"/>
 <br />
 <h3>Install and Configure Thunderbird Application</h3>
 The email server should be ready to go and it is time to test it right now.
-Here, we'll be installing [link download page to 'installing'] and using the open-source email client, Thunderbird.
+Here, we'll be <a href="https://www.thunderbird.net/en-US/" target="_blank">installing</a> and using the open-source email client, Thunderbird.
 <br/>
 <img src="https://i.imgur.com/ODKzhwk.png" height="80%" width="80%" alt="Download Thunderbird Setup.exe"/>
 <br />